codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"You can't build a reputation on what you are going to do. " - Henry Ford
+"Not until we are lost do we begin to understand ourselves." - Henry David Thoreau

 <!-- Powered By zenquotes.io -->
 ```